CBSE Class 10 > Class 10 Notes > Social Studies (SST) > NCERT Solutions: Consumer Rights

 Ans.
 The government should play a proactive role in protecting consumers through the following measures:

-• Regulation and Monitoring: Implement and enforce stringent regulations to ensure product quality and safety.
+• Regulation and Monitoring: Implement and enforce clear regulations to ensure product quality and safety and monitor compliance.

-• Redressal Mechanisms: Establish accessible and efficient consumer redressal forums where consumers can lodge complaints and seek justice.
+• Redressal Mechanisms: Establish accessible and efficient consumer redressal forums at district, state and national levels where consumers can lodge complaints and seek quick remedies.

-• Standardization: Ensure that products adhere to standards set by certification bodies like ISI, Agmark, and Hallmark.
+• Standardization: Ensure that products meet standards set by certification bodies like Agmark, ISI and FSSAI, and make these standards visible to consumers.

-• Penalties for Violations: Impose heavy penalties on businesses that engage in unfair trade practices to deter such behavior.
+• Penalties for Violations: Impose meaningful penalties and corrective actions on businesses that engage in unfair trade practices to deter future violations.

 Page - 78